-"Hate Crime" is defined as a criminal offense committed against a person or property which is motivated, in whole or in part, by the offender's bias.
-Bias is a preformed negative opinion or attitude toward a group of persons based on their race, gender, religion, disability, sexual orientation, or ethnicity/national origin."
+"Hate Crimes" are defined as a criminal offense committed against a person or property which is motivated, in whole or in part, by the offender's bias.
+Bias is a preformed negative opinion or attitude toward a group of persons based on their race, religion, sexual orientation, gender, gender identity, ethnicity, national origin, or disability."

 For Clery Act reporting purposes, "Hate Crimes" include any offense in the following list that is motivated by bias:

 - Murder and Non-Negligent Manslaughter

-- Forcible Sex Offenses

-- Non-Forcible Sex Offenses
+- Sexual Assault

 - Robbery

 - Aggravated Assault

+- Burglary

+- Motor Vehicle Theft

+- Arson

-- Burglary - Motor Vehicle Theft - Arson - Larceny (which is defined as "the unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another.") - Vandalism (which is defined as "to willfully or maliciously destroy, injure, disfigure, or deface any public or private property, real or personal, without the consent of the owner or person having custody or control by cutting, tearing, breaking, marking, painting, drawing, covering with filth, or any other such means as may be specified by local law.") - Intimidation (which is defined as "to unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack.") - Simple Assault (which is defined as "an unlawful attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration or loss of consciousness.")
+- "Larceny/Theft" is defined as "the unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another."

+- "Destruction/Damage/Vandalism to Property" is defined as "to willfully or maliciously destroy, injure, disfigure, or deface any public or

+private property, real or personal, without the consent of the owner or person having custody or control by cutting, tearing, breaking,

+marking, painting, drawing, covering with filth, or any other such means as may be specified by local law."

+- "Intimidation" is defined as "to unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack."

+- "Simple Assault" is defined as "an unlawful attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration or loss of consciousness."